easttennesseecc-star/Q-Top-Dog-IDE/WHAT_I_CREATED_FOR_YOU.md

 ### Document 1: Q-IDE_REAL_GAP_ANALYSIS_VS_COMPETITORS.md
 **Length**: 3,000+ lines
-**What it does**: Honest comparison of where Q-IDE lags vs leads
+**What it does**: Honest comparison of where Top Dog lags vs leads

 **Sections**:
 1. **Editor Intelligence** (Gap: IntelliSense too slow, accuracy 60%)
-   - What VS Code has that Q-IDE lacks
+   - What VS Code has that Top Dog lacks
    - Why IntelliSense needs fixing (too slow = users won't use it)
    - Solution: Local parsing + Language Servers

 2. **Debugging** (Gap: Zero debugger UI, users can't debug)
    - What VS Code has (breakpoints, step, variables, etc)
-   - What Q-IDE has (nothing)
+   - What Top Dog has (nothing)
    - Solution: DAP-based debugger

 3. **Refactoring** (Gap: No automated refactoring)
    - What VS Code has (extract, rename, move, etc)
-   - What Q-IDE has (ask LLM manually)
+   - What Top Dog has (ask LLM manually)
    - Solution: AST-based refactoring engine

 4. **Real-Time Collaboration** (Gap: No multi-user editing)
    - What Codespaces has (multiple users, cursors)
-   - What Q-IDE has (nothing)
+   - What Top Dog has (nothing)
    - Solution: Yjs + WebSocket

 5. **Extensions** (Gap: No plugin system)
    - What VS Code has (50K extensions)
-   - What Q-IDE has (all built-in)
+   - What Top Dog has (all built-in)
    - Solution: JavaScript plugin API

 6. **Performance** (Gap: Feels sluggish)